dfelinto/blender-manual/manual/editors/outliner/usage.rst

 Modifiers, Constraints, & Visual Effects
 ========================================

-:doc:`Modifiers </modeling/modifiers/index>`, :doc:`Constraints </animation/constraints/index>`, and
+You can manage :doc:`Modifiers </modeling/modifiers/index>`, :doc:`Constraints </animation/constraints/index>`, and
-:doc:`Visual Effects </grease_pencil/visual_effects/index>`  can be managed from the outliner in a couple ways.
+:doc:`Visual Effects </grease_pencil/visual_effects/index>` from the Outliner in a couple ways:

-To change the order with in the :ref:`stack <modifier-stack>` select the desired modifier and move it above or below other modifiers.
+- To change the order with in the :ref:`stack <modifier-stack>` select the desired modifier and move it above or below other modifiers.

-To copy a single modifier to another select the modifier and drag it on top of the desired object.
+- To copy a single modifier to another select the modifier and drag it on top of the desired object.
-To copy the whole modifier stack to another object select the modifier icon and drag in to the desired object.
+- To copy the whole modifier stack to another object select the modifier icon and drag in to the desired object.

 Drag & Dropping to 3D Viewport